mahdip72/CURL/README.md

 ## Requirements
-Just like the original repository.
+Just like the original repository + [AdaBelief](https://github.com/juntang-zhuang/Adabelief-Optimizer)

 ## Config File
+Using config.yaml file you can change many settings without going into the codes.
+In fact, 90 percent of the time you only need to change its values and start training.
+In the following every option has been explained.

 ### General Settings
 **pretrained_weights**: Path of pretrained weights. \